 We can even go further and keep repeating: repeated multiplications give us the power operation, which also has its properties, somehow similar and related to those of addition and multiplication.

 And finally, we can even define a new kind of combinations based on a multiplication of powers (instead of the linear combination, that is an addition of multiplications): the very powerful Gödel numbering.

 (1) Work with Peano numbers.

-Convert all numbers in the following expressions in Peano's notation, the calculate the results of the expression, still using only Peano's notation.
-Only at the end, convert results from Peano number to ordinary, base 10 number.
+Convert all numbers in the following expressions in Peano's notation, then calculate the results of each expression still using only Peano's notation.
+Only at the end, convert the results from Peano number to ordinary, base 10 number.

 1 → SZ